patryk-ku/sasayaki/README.md

 Optional:

--   Open `config.toml` and insert here your Gemini API key.
+-   Open `config.toml` and insert here your Gemini API key
 -   Set cpu threads and model size in `config.toml`
 -   Add `sasayaki` binary to PATH
 -   _(advanced)_ Edit `transcribe.py` to enable running model on GPU (look for commented lines)